 The most common cause of anaemia in Singapore is iron deficiency.
 Ms Cassandra Chang, Senior Pharmacist, from the Pharmacy Department at Singapore General Hospital (SGH) explains its causes and symptoms.

 Iron supplements and iron-deficiency anaemia.

 Health supplements are best taken under a doctor’s advice.
 That is particularly true of iron supplements.
-"Unless you have been diagnosed with an iron deficiency, taking pure iron supplements could endanger your health rather than improve it," says Ms Cassandra Chang, Senior Pharmacist,
+"Unless you have been diagnosed with an iron deficiency, taking pure iron supplements could endanger your health rather than improve it," says Dr Cassandra Chang, Senior Clinical Pharmacist,

 Singapore General Hospital (SGH), a member of the